World War II

 The Nazi army's rapid march throughout Europe drew much of the continent into unity against Germany.
 Japan's expansionist ambitions further united Europe, as many of that nation's targets held close ties to the major European powers.
 On December 7, 1941, when the Japanese bombed Pearl Harbor, the United States finally entered the conflict after years of isolationism.

-Despite multinational involvement, the tide of war did not truly turn until D Day (June 6, 1944), when American and British troops crossed the English Channel and landed on the beaches of Normandy.
+Despite multinational involvement, the tide of war did not really turn until D Day (June 6, 1944), when American and British troops crossed the English Channel and landed on the beaches of Normandy.
 After a hard-fought battle, they were able to establish beachheads which would prove pivotal in beating back the German army.
 After this important Allied victory, Hitler was unable to consolidate troops on his eastern front to strengthen his offense against Russia.
 Embattled on both fronts, the German army pulled back towards Berlin and eventually capitulated on May 7, 1944.

 The following year saw the finish of a long and difficult war.
 The dropping of atomic bombs on Hiroshima and Nagasaki on August 6 and August 9, respectively, brought a precipitous end to Japanese resistance.
 On August 14, 1945, Japan surrendered.